Epicodus-Curriculum/career-services-full-stack/student-handbook.md

 Please refrain from making value judgments about your peers (or yourself!) based on your perceived difference in skill sets.
 When you are pairing up or down, stay focused on learning and respectful collaboration.
 Both pairs should take initiative to switch who is driving regularly and engage each other with questions about problem solving.

-It’s important to work with a wide variety of people, including people at your same level of understanding.
+It's important to work with a wide variety of people, including people at your same level of understanding.
 If you always pair down, you won't push your limits.
 If you always pair up, you'll find that even if you think you understand a concept, you won't be able to implement it yourself.
 If you have a couple days in a row where your pairs haven't been well-matched, talk with a teacher.
 Overall, you should expect that you will regularly pair up and pair down throughout the program.

 Less frequently, pairing can be difficult because of different learning styles or personality conflicts.
 Take some time to talk to your pair about your learning style before you start: do you take a lot of notes, talk things through before starting, or explore lots of tangents?
 Finding out about your pair's style and discussing what to do if you have different approaches or priorities can help you avoid conflicts later.
 If you do end up in a situation where you're feeling frustrated or uncomfortable, your pair is probably feeling that way too.
 Take a deep breath, take a break if you need to, and then talk about it with them.
 It's tough, but it's better than suffering through the day: talking about it will relieve the tension.
 Ask a teacher if you need help having that conversation.
 Remember that everybody will have difficult pairs, especially at first.
 But the experience is worth it.
-It’s an extremely valuable skill to be able to work effectively with a wide array of people.
+It's an extremely valuable skill to be able to work effectively with a wide array of people.
 Having this skill will make you more prepared to contribute as a member of a team at your internship or your next job in tech.

 Pairing is a requirement of attending Epicodus.
-If there’s an odd number of students, form a group of three.
+If there's an odd number of students, form a group of three.
 If you aren't able to pair for some other reason, notify your teacher at the beginning of class.
 Working solo counts as being absent from class, and the attendance policy applies regardless of whether you miss class by not showing up or by not pairing and participating fully.

 Until the end of the class, when we'll work on larger projects, you'll switch pairs every day.
 Finding pairs can be awkward, especially at first.
 It's fine to just jump in, introduce yourself, and then get started.
 To make finding pairs easier, every course section we assign you to a development team (dev team) of about eight students to work and check in with.
 Every class session, you'll find a new pair from your dev team to work with.